[Ryozen Town, Fukushima Prefecture] Full of nature! Play and learn at Ryozen Children's Village

 On the way home, we went to the popular ice cream shop "Makiba no Jersey"

-This popular store sees long lines of customers buying soft serve ice cream and other treats on weekends.
-They raise rare Jersey cows, produce ice cream and soft serve ice cream, and sell it all, so you can enjoy fresh and delicious ice cream.
+This popular shop sees long lines of customers on weekends buying soft serve and ice cream.
+They handle everything from raising rare Jersey cows to manufacturing and selling ice cream and soft serve, ensuring you can enjoy fresh and delicious ice cream.

 In addition to their main store near Ryozen Children's Village, they also have a store at the Date no Sato Ryozen Roadside Station.
 Both are located close to the interchange on the Tohoku Chuo Expressway, so be sure to stop by!